Do I have to pay a deductible if I hit a car? (Details for 2024)

 Choosing the Right Deductible

 You want to choose your deductible based on what you can afford.
-Typically, collision and comprehensive insurance deductibles are $500 or $1,000.
+Typically, the average auto insurance deductible is $500 or $1,000.
 The deductible you choose impacts your premium.
 A higher deductible equals a lower monthly premium, and a lower deductible equals a higher monthly premium.

 • Age